 For more information on our certifications, click below:

-Lean Six Sigma implies the use of a series of tools thanks to which the Team is able to manage improvement projects, using each time the best tool (often of a statistical nature) to achieve the desired goal (reduction of waste and process variability).
-The Lean Six Sigma Toolkit consists of a collection of tools, mainly in Excel, thanks to which it is possible:
+Lean Six Sigma methodology involves the use of a set of tools by which the Team is able to manage improvement projects, using the best tool (often statistical in nature) from time to time to achieve the goal (reduction of waste and process variability).
+The Lean Six Sigma Toolkit consists of a collection of tools, mainly created in Excel, thanks to which you can:

 - practice the methodology in the learning phase